intuit-archive/roark/README.md

 The Cloud Formation Template **example.json** in the /examples directory will create an AMI based off of the public Amazon Linux AMI.

-It will takes a single parameter, **KeyName**, which must specify an existing EC2 SSH Key Pair.

 It will write the file **/hello_world.txt** as part of bootstraping via userdata.

 To create an AMI using this template, first set your AWS Access Key and Secret Key: